The selected performance is NOT available for sale.

 He playfully undermines typical sermon themes like faith can move mountains - on “Turn Me Loose (I’ll Never Be the Same”), he reckons “Mountains can get around just fine on their own - and finding meaning on mystical sojourns - “Oh, shit, I quit my job,” the truth seeker on “The Get Together” realizes in a panic.
 “The record is the story of a preacher who starts this church that is total bullshit,” Todd says.
 “People start giving him money anyway, but then they start asking him questions.
 So then he prays to God and God helps him.
 But the moral of the story is that God’s hilarious.”

 It feels appropriate that with his latest album, Todd Snider may play a similar inspirational role for the parishioners in his church.
 “I’d like it to feel like a drum circle or a revival for listeners.
 I’d like it to feel like a hippie summer, where you take acid and listen to the songs by a beautiful lake.
 There’s a thing called effervescence - that feeling that you’re present, alive.
 I’d like for people to have a moment with this record.
 I think about records that will come into my life and they’ll help put a little more salt on the moment.
 That’s what I’m going for.
 But then, who knows if anyone will like the record.
 I dig it.
 I know it’s a cliché for people to say, ‘This is how I’ve been meaning to sound forever.’
 But I swear, that’s how it feels.”

 Doors open at 7pm for this reserved seating show.
 The estimated length of the show is 100 minutes.
-Wearing a mask is required indoors in Monroe County.
+Wearing a mask indoors is strongly encouraged.
 Vaccine verification or negative covid test results within 48 hours required to enter the venue.
 COVID Policy FAQ.